tbm-productions/tbmModule/README.md

 **IF ACCESSING IN THE SAME DIRECTORY**

 If the **tbmModule.php** file is located in the same directory as the page where you want to use it, then your life is a lot easier.
-All you have to do is add this short bit of code to the top of the document (inside the **<?php ?>** tags.
+All you have to do is add this short bit of code to the top of the document (inside the **&lt;?php ?&gt;** tags).

 <code>require("tbmModule.php");</code>